All Episodes

 And even physicians are contacting her where they are seeing mysterious medical syndromes that sound similar to the kind that those exposed to this organism are exhibiting.

-All right, what are the human symptoms?
+What are the human symptoms?

-Well, I'm glad you asked that, because that goes back to answering in a roundabout way about the human blood.
+Well, I'm glad you asked that because that goes back to answering in a roundabout way about the human blood.

 What they're finding is that there are four routes of exposure where you can be personally affected by this organism.

-That toxin, if you come into hand contact, dermal contact, Not only can you develop the same kinds of sores that are turning up on the fish, but that toxin can get into your system.
+When it moves into its toxic stage and releases that toxin into the waters, or it goes after fish, and it's clearly it's fish it's going after, that toxin, if you come into hand contact, dermal contact, not only can you develop the same kinds of sores that are turning up on the fish, but that toxin can get into your system.

 So if you go water skiing, or you go swimming, or you're a child going to one of the camps down there in North Carolina, you can be exposed to it in the water just by touching the water.

-The second way is if you have a cut, and it gets into your bloodstream, this thing has a voracious appetite for human blood.
+The second way is if you have a cut and it gets into your bloodstream, this thing has a voracious appetite for human blood.

 That it will eat and eat until it dies.